 The fees vary depending on the event.
-Please call the Park Manager for more information.
+Please call the Park Manager for more information at (802) 295-2855.

 North Hartland Lake is more than 1700 acres with a variety of forested lands, wetlands, fields, and the lake itself.
 Park Rangers use an assortment of management practices to improve or conserve the different habitat types.
 One such management practice is prescribed burning to maintain important open field habitats at North Hartland Lake.
 Certain species of wildflowers benefit from this practice while others require wooded areas to grow.
-Mowing of fields and artificial nest structures are also used to keep the project lands attractive to a variety of game and nongame species.
+Mowing of fields and artificial nest structures are also used to keep the project lands attractive to a variety of game and non-game species.
+As you walk along the entrance road during the spring, listen for the variety of frogs singing.
+During the summer, look for wood ducks nesting in the boxes.
 Forest management, including thinning and harvesting, is also used.
 Brush piles are assembled in different locations to create cover for small animals.
-This brush pile was assembled with help from interns from the Student Conservation Association (SCA).
-Park Rangers also work with local high school students to learn about forestry.

 To insure that this remains a wonderful place for both humans to visit and animals to live, Corps rangers work with other federal and state agencies to maintain biodiversity of the project.